Mirzipan/Homm3_BG_Database/docs/statistics/index.md

 # List of Statistics

-To learn about statistics of a specifiec hero, see [heroes](../heroes/index.md).
+To learn about statistics of a specific hero, see [heroes](../heroes/index.md).

 | Name | Effect | :expert: Effect |
 | :--- | :--- | :--- |